College Tennis – Triumph or Turmoil?

 His favorite college tennis teams of all time are California based.
 He’s a huge fan of Steve Johnson’s championship runs at USC, which were led by Peter Smith.
 He admires longevity and gives hearty shout-outs to Stanford’s teams headed by Dick Gould and Lele Forood.

-Still, he feels that the best college teams of all time go back to the vintage squads of USC and UCLA back in the 1960s and ’70s.
+Still, he feels that the best college teams of all time go back to the vintage squads of USC and UCLA back in the 1960s.
 His favorite college tennis venue is the University of Georgia. and when it comes to choosing just one college player he’d like to watch, he mused on Ben Shelton, Danielle Collins, Steve Johnson and Stan Smith, but ultimately picked UCLA’s Arthur Ashe.
 “It’s because college tennis creates championship human beings, and Arthur emulated so much greatness about the human spirit.”

 SHARE